MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/mlforsegmentation/imagesegmentation.md

 Explain the concept of image segmentation, its applications, and its role in extracting meaningful information from biological images.
 2. **Understand the principles of machine learning and deep learning for image segmentation:**<br>
-Describe how machine learning and deep learning can be applied to image segmentation, including the concepts of semantic and instance segmentation, supervised learning, convolutional neural networks (CNNs).
+Describe how machine learning and deep learning can be applied to image segmentation, including the basic concepts of supervised learning, pixel classification and convolutional neural networks (CNNs).
 3. **Apply AI tools for image segmentation:** <br>
 You will gain practical experience with ML and DL tools, including navigating the user interfaces, loading and processing images, and adjusting algorithm parameters.
 Use tools such as Ilastik, Stardist, and Cellpose to segment biological images and evaluate the results.